 To further develop your story, the Global Story Beats serve as a large walk-in closet, perfect for organizing the complexities and nuances of your novel.

 - The beats divide the closet into logical sections.

 - The scenes serve as hangers within those sections.

-The right software makes it easy to edit and rearrange your scenes.
+The right software, such as Scrivener, makes it easy to edit and rearrange your scenes.

 - As you write, choose where to hang your content.

 - As you edit, rearrange your scenes to enhance the story.

 The inner stories of characters influence their viewpoints of people and events.
 The main plot and subplots bring together characters with differing viewpoints, and that generates conflicts.

 Think of it this way:

 - Differences in viewpoints create conflicts—the mainstay of engaging fiction.